122 N. McDowell St. Charlotte, NC 28204

 5. The Child Is in Danger

-Since the child’s best interests are always the most important consideration, endangerment is one of the most compelling reasons a judge will change custody.
-If one of the parents is engaging in behaviors that could endanger the child, the court could modify the order and remove or substantially limit that parent’s rights to physical custody.
+Since the child’s safety and well-being are always the court’s primary concern, endangerment is one of the most compelling reasons a judge will change custody.
+If one of the parents is engaging in behaviors that could endanger the child’s health, the court could modify the order and remove or substantially limit that parent’s rights to physical custody.

-Behaviors that could justify a child custody modification due to endangerment may include:
+Behaviors that could modify a child custody arrangement due to endangerment may include:

-• Physical, emotional, sexual, or psychological abuse (including verbal abuse)
+• Physical, emotional, psychological, or sexual abuse (including verbal abuse)

-• Placing the child in circumstances, either through action or failure to act, that put them in danger of abuse by others
+• Placing the child in circumstances, either through action or failure to act, that put them in danger of child abuse by others (such as being in a home containing domestic violence)

-• Drug and alcohol abuse that places the child at risk of harm or creates a negative influence
+• Substance abuse that places the child at risk of harm or creates a negative influence

 • Serious mental health concerns (psychotic breaks, hospitalizations, unstable or erratic behavior)

-In the meantime, if your child is in urgent danger, you should call the police.
-Then, you can work with your attorney and file a motion to modify your custody agreement and protect your child.
+If your child is in urgent danger, call the police.
+Then, contact your child custody lawyer.
+You can work with your attorney and file a motion to modify your custody agreement and protect your child’s life.

-Contact Myers Law Firm if You Need Help With Child Custody in Charlotte, North Carolina
+Contact Myers Law Firm if You Need an Experienced Child Custody Lawyer

 At Myers Law Firm, we know how important family is.
-That’s why we fight to protect families just like yours.
-If you’re fighting for custody of a child and you need help, contact us today.
-We can meet with you to answer your questions, help you understand your options, and create a plan for what comes next.
+That’s why we offer legal guidance and fight to protect parents’ and families’ rights throughout North Carolina.
+If you’re fighting for child custody and need legal assistance, contact us today.
+We can meet with you to answer questions about your child custody case, help you understand your options, and create a plan for what comes next.

-To schedule your initial consultation today, please call 1-888-376-ATTY (2889) or complete our quick online contact form.
+To schedule your initial consultation with our Charlotte child custody lawyer, call 1-888-376-ATTY (2889) or complete our quick online contact form.

 The content provided here is for informational purposes only and should not be construed as legal advice on any subject.